 This call for applications is for 2018-2019 Dr. Vera King Farris Fellows.
 Fellowships are for the academic year and are nonrenewable.

-Successful post-doctoral applicants will receive a stipend comparable to the salary of a Visiting Assistant Professor; successful pre-doctoral applicants will receive a stipend comparable to the salary of an Instructor.
+Successful post-doctoral applicants will receive a salary comparable to that of a Visiting Assistant Professor; successful pre-doctoral applicants will receive a salary comparable to that of an Instructor.
 In addition, Fellows will receive office space equipped with computer technology, access to Stockton University facilities, and opportunity for mentoring by a Stockton University faculty member.
 Fellows are expected to teach two courses in their area of expertise each semester, and are expected to participate in a significant project such as a creative/research project, curriculum development project, community engagement project, or comparable activity.
 Fellows will make at least one presentation on campus that showcases their work and agree to complete an exit interview.

 Eligibility and Application Process